-Spring 2025 Pilot of the Annual Assessment Process Pilot: Spring 2025

-Up to four academic departmentsIn Spring 2025, three departments will pilot one quarter of the SLO assessment process in Spring 2025.
-The pilot project will include departments from Language Arts, Fine Arts, STEM and, Health Sciences and Social Sciences.
-Pilot SLO faculty will work through the SLO course assessment process, documenting individual reflection logs in their department Canvas site, and identifying areas for improvement, through department-wide conversations.
+Spring 2025 Pilot of the Annual Assessment Process In Spring 2025, three departments will pilot one quarter of the SLO assessment process.
+The pilot project will include departments fromFine Arts, STEM and Health Sciences.
+Pilot SLO faculty will work through the SLO course assessment process, documenting individual reflection logs in their department Canvas site, and identifying areas for improvement through department-wide conversations.
 A designee from each department or program will summarize the reflection conversations for public-facing documentation.
-Institutional Research will work with the Interm SLO coordinator to survey all faculty participating in the pilot project.
+Institutional Research will work with the Interim SLO coordinator to survey all faculty participating in the pilot project.
 The course SLO documentation process will be finalized in summer 2025 to reflect lessons learned from the pilot cohort.